ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r pork, to remain the
-usual time—-say four or five weeks.
-The meat must be well covered with
-pickle and should not be put down for
-at least two days after killing, during
 which time slightly sprinkle, with pow­
 dered saltpeter, which removes all the
 surface-blood. &amp;c., leaving the mo it